g3n1uss/StringTheoryTools/README.md

 1. Why bother writing this code and not just use other available libs/frameworks?

-I am not sure if there are any open source libs implemeting what I needed, but even if there are, it is better to write my own code to get a better understanding and eliminate errors due to other people :)
+I am not sure if there are any open source libs implementing what I needed, but even if there are, it is better to write my own code to get a better understanding and eliminate errors due to other people :)

 ## TODO: